G-Core/product-documentation/documentation/cloud/container-registry/manage-container-registries.md

 ### View and manage image artifacts

 To view image artifacts, click the image name to open it.
-On the artifacts page, you can check the artifact name, its tags, size, and the last associated push and pull operations.
+On the **Artifacts** page, you can check the artifact name, its tags, size, and the last associated push and pull operations.
 You can also search through the artifacts.

 <img src="https://assets.gcore.pro/docs/cloud/container-registry/manage-container-registries/image-artifacts.png" alt="Images tab with the list of image artifacts" width="80%">